SanjeevDeka/MachineHack/Work Hour Prediction Challenge/README.md

 -	Machine Learning Approach

 ## Evaluation
-What is the Metric In this competition?
-How is the Leaderboard Calculated ?
+**What is the Metric In this competition?
+How is the Leaderboard Calculated?**
-•	The submission will be evaluated using the RMSE metric.
+-	The submission will be evaluated using the RMSE metric.
 One can use ‘np. sqrt (Mean Squared Error)’ to calculate the same. [mean_squared_error(y_true, y_pred, squared=False)]